Why Study OT at E-Town

 - Emphasis placed on liberal arts education—you’ll be educated in the college's core curriculum in various subjects, which integrates and supports learning about occupational therapy.

-- Five-year, entry-level nature of our Master's degree program.
-Unlike most other schools in which you apply to the OT program in your second or third year of college, with E-town, you apply and are accepted as an OT student for the first year of college with no reapplication for the graduate year.
+- Five-year, entry-level Master's degree or six-year entry level doctoral program.
+Unlike most other schools in which you apply to the OT program in your second or third year of college, with E-town, you apply and are accepted as an OT student for the first year of college with no reapplication for the graduate program.

 - Options for international learning opportunities.
 You may study abroad during your junior year, or may participate in other international learning experiences during May terms or other breaks.